Medsabkhi21/MedSabkhi21/README.md

 ## What am I up to?

-- 🔭 I’m currently learning Pytorch for computervision, data analytics using R and ReactJs for fun !
+- 🔭 I’m currently learning Pytorch for computervision, data analytics using R, and ReactJs on the side for fun !
 - 💬 Leader of Google Developers Student Clubs ENETCOM
 - 👨‍🏫 Python instructor at GOMYCODE
 - 👤 Github Tunisian Community Co-organizer